Top 10 Cleaning Tips for the Inside of Your Car

 Clean Cup Holders

 Cup holders can harbor grime, spilled coffee and dead hair and skin cells (yuck).
-Try using a Q-tip dipped in a little cleaning solution to get to those difficult areas.
+Try using a cotton swab dipped in a little cleaning solution to get to those difficult areas.
 In some vehicles, the entire cup holder is removable for easier cleaning.
 Find out why you should think twice about using cotton swabs on your ears.

 If there are stains on the seats or on the carpet, try using equal parts water and vinegar and soak the area for 15 minutes.
 Then wipe clean with a wet cloth.
 If the stain persists, try a product like Spot Shot or Resolve.
 Spot-test in an inconspicuous area to make sure the upholstery fabric is colorfast.